roselandgoose/330-Constructive-Discussions/README.md

 BTW.
 I have a script in all the headers that integrates with my editor for live previews.
 Let me know if it breaks anything for y'all.

+## Tasks and Features
+* Passive user view article and discussion
+    * Need also video to meet external content integration

 ## TODO:
 * P5:
     * Initial Comment Implementation